yoniker/PokerVault/GTO/Board 7- 9s,6s,2s as BU vs BB.md

 On a 4 turn after flop went X/X, BU mostly bluff with 5x,3x and spades, and infrequently random double broadway no spade hands.
 The stronger the broadway spade the more im likely to bet it.

-AQo with As bets infrequently (some turns like Kx or a board pairing turn it's checking back pure)

 After betting the flop,on a K turn, the Axo which bet the most are the ones with no SDV.
 AQ/AJ with As bet sometimes.
 ## River